 When the kids needed it, they came over to snuggle, or ask us to play.
 Mostly though, they played with each other and built sand castles and collected sea glass.

 Watching her was so peaceful and the sun lit her up.
-My smile was large and I was completely content.
+I smiled because I was complete and content.

-She turned toward me in this moment above and her eyes said it all… peace, curiosity, confidence and freedom to explore.
+My daughter turned toward me and her eyes said it all… peace, curiosity, confidence, and freedom to explore.

-For me, it is these little tiny moments that remind me of what I work toward.
-It is these simple exchanges that overwhelm me with how connected my children and I are.
+It is these little tiny moments that remind me of what I work toward.
+It is these simple exchanges that overwhelm me with gratitude.